tho-graf/concurrent-kotlin/README.md

 # concurrent-kotlin

-code example for the presentation about concurrent-kotlin (CSP).
+code examples for the presentation about concurrent-kotlin (CSP).